You are here

 Peer reviewed journal articles & book chapters

-Ried K, Travica N, Sali A. The effect of aged garlic extract on peripheral and central blood pressure and arterial stiffness in uncontrolled hypertensives: the AGE at Heart trial.
-J Hum Hypertens 2015, under review.
+Ried K, Travica N, Sali A. The effect of aged garlic extract on blood pressure and other cardiovascular risk factors in uncontrolled hypertensives: the randomised placebo-controlled AGE at Heart trial.
+Submitted 2015, under review.

 Travica N, Ried K, Bujnowski R, Sali A. Integrative health check reveals suboptimal levels in a number of vital biomarkers.
 Evidence Based CAM 2015, submitted.